Roaming in Red Wing

 Red Wing Brewing, on Old West Main Street near the entrance to Bay Point Park, serves pizza, sandwiches and soup in addition to craft beer.

-In Pottery Place Mall, the Wisteria Twig tea room serves soups, salads and hot and cold sandwiches.
+In Pottery Place, Stockholm Pie's Pie Plate Cafe serves sweet and savory pies, plus salads and grilled sandwiches.
+Down the street, the Wisteria Twig tea room serves soups, salads and hot and cold sandwiches.

 The friendly Harbor Bar, on the river across from Levee Park (cross the High Bridge from town and take the first left), serves jerk chicken and burgers.
 Its large patio and lawn is a good place to relax with a cold beer on a summer evening.